EamonKeane/jenkins-blue/README.md

 ```
 ![](docs/copy-configuration-applysh.png)

-* Copy the contents of jenkins-jobs/croc-hunter/config.xml to jenkins-jobs.yaml
+* Copy the contents of jenkins-jobs/croc-hunter/config.xml to jenkins-jobs.yaml by using the following commands:
 ```bash
 echo "    croc-hunter: |-" >> jenkins-jobs.yaml
 ```